silverfoxdoc/ukhsadatR/README.md

-# UKHSA Data Dashboard API `R` Package
+# ukhsadatR

 [![CRAN status](https://www.r-pkg.org/badges/version/ukhsadatR)](https://CRAN.R-project.org/package=ukhsadatR)
 [![R-CMD-check](https://github.com/silverfoxdoc/ukhsadatR/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/silverfoxdoc/ukhsadatR/actions)

-This is a wrapper for the [UKHSA Data Dashboard](https://ukhsa-dashboard.data.gov.uk/) API, so that this data can be easily imported natively into `R`.
+This is a wrapper for the [UKHSA Data Dashboard](https://ukhsa-dashboard.data.gov.uk/) API, so that data can be easily imported into `R`.

 Further detailed documentation on the UKHSA data dashboard API is available [here](https://ukhsa-dashboard.data.gov.uk/access-our-data).

-This package is based upon the `ukcovid19` package previously published by Public Health England; the source code for this package is housed [here](https://github.com/UKHSA-Internal/coronavirus-dashboard-api-R-sdk).
+This package is based upon the [`ukcovid19`](https://github.com/UKHSA-Internal/coronavirus-dashboard-api-R-sdk) package previously published by Public Health England but has been substantially rewritten and extended.

 ## Installation